LESSONS FROM CAMBRIDGE'S MAGAZINE BEACH

 Trying to engage in partnerships with corporations and universities, there are always issues; until there is agreement that this restoration and inclusion of art is important, there will always be obstacles.

 Concerns about the idea of piloting:

-• People may be interested in the five year but also wary of what they are taking on in financial duties and structure versus just filling the space.
+• People may be interested in a five-year lease but also wary of what they are taking on in financial obligations and structure versus just filling the space.

 Instead of asking a group or person to make a long-term commitment to the space, another idea is that of Popups: e.g., musical performances.

 • The space is locked and protected from weather and could have small events.
 Popups could even become a concept for something more long term.

 • Small events like this could help prove the viability and develop a community around it, bringing in funding later.

 A question was posed about whether or not the Charles River Conservancy or the DCR has a master plan for the Charles River.